Improving peer review

 The primary challenge in implementing these methods is defining outcomes that can be observed within a reasonable timeframe (e.g., an internal audit verdict rather than long-term citations).

-The dialogue between authors and reviewers, particularly during rebuttals, is, in principle, productive and helpful, but in practice it’s inconsistent.
+The dialogue between authors and reviewers, particularly during rebuttals, is productive and helpful in principle, but inconsistent in practice.
 Meta-reviewers may struggle to adjudicate complex technical disputes efficiently.

 A recent proposal suggests inserting a bounded-round arbitration step using AI adjudicators (Allen-Zhu and Xu 2025).
-The argument is that arbitration (analysing an existing dispute) may be cognitively easier than full reviewing (generating a novel critique), and current language models may already possess sufficient competence for this task (L1 or L2 competence) in some domains.
-See CF debate protocols and other interesting scalable-oversight-type alignment ideas.
+The argument is that arbitration (analysing an existing dispute) may be cognitively easier than full reviewing (generating a novel critique), and that current language models may already have sufficient competence for this task (L1 or L2 competence) in some domains.
+See CF debate protocols and other interesting scalable-oversight-style alignment ideas.

 The integrity of the peer review process is threatened by various forms of manipulation.
 Documented issues include collusion rings (where authors agree to review each other’s papers favourably) and targeted assignment gaming (Littman 2021).
 Identity theft of reviewer accounts has also become a concern; a recent report uncovered 94 fake reviewer profiles on OpenReview (Nihar B. Shah 2025).